How is "JStorylive" pronounced and what does it mean?

 His passion is to share the Father’s astounding love that is for all of His children (that’s you!) through speaking and writing.
 It is his burning hope that as he shares his journey into the story of all stories, his words through the Holy Spirit will deposit God’s love and life, glory and goodness to His people.

 James enjoys a good cup of coffee.
-He loves spending quality time with family, including having long-winded conversations with Sarah about anything and everything, and cuddling and affectionately squeezing his little boy.
+He loves spending quality time with family, including having long-winded conversations with Sarah about anything and everything, and cuddling his little boy.

 Sarah has always enjoyed storybooks and music from a young age.
 One of her favourite memories as a little girl was seeing her first rainbow.
 She’s a secret romantic at heart, but nothing would prepare her for the unimaginable love that she came to discover more and more after receiving Jesus into her heart as a teenager.
 In college, God began to show her that she has a calling in worship music.